Frequently Asked Questions

 Many traffic fatalities occur during pedestrian accidents.
 A pedestrian detection systems is a sesor that attempts to locate any human movements in the general area of the vehicle and alert the driver if one is detected that may otherwise go unnoticed.

-An automatic emergency braking system is a type of crash avoidance technology that will automatically engage the vehicle’s braking system if it detects close proximity to another object or automobile.
-These come in a few different varietes with some gently applying the brake to signal the driver while others will bring the vehicle to a full stop.
+An Autonomous Emergency Braking system or Automatic Emergency Braking system is a type of crash avoidance technology that will automatically engage the vehicle’s braking system if it detects close proximity to another object or automobile.

 Adaptive Cruise Control